 The student to faculty ratio is often used as a measure to gauge how much access students will have to their professors - the lower the number, the better.
 At Brookline College - Phoenix, this rate is 20 to 1, which is high when compared to the national average of 15 to 1.

 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.

-The full-time faculty percentage at Brookline College - Phoenix is 32%.
-This is lower than the national average of 47%.
+The full-time faculty percentage at Brookline College - Phoenix is 100%.
+This is higher than the national average of 47%.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Brookline College - Phoenix, see our tuition and fees and room and board pages.

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Brookline College - Phoenix, approximately 87% of students took out student loans averaging $9,637 a year.
-That adds up to $38,548 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Brookline College - Phoenix, approximately 88% of students took out student loans averaging $7,177 a year.
+That adds up to $28,708 over four years for those students.

-The student loan default rate at Brookline College - Phoenix is 20.6%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at Brookline College - Phoenix is 14.2%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 Contact details for Brookline College - Phoenix are given below.

-In 2017-2018, 1,236 students took at least one online class at Brookline College - Phoenix.
-This is an increase from the 465 students who took online classes the previous year.
+In 2020-2021, 1,032 students took at least one online class at Brookline College - Phoenix.
+This is a decrease from the 1,552 students who took online classes the previous year.